DaveFreem/DaveFreem.github.io/_posts/2018-10-03-Homes-I-Saw.md

 ---
 ### Project 1 - Homes I Saw
 [*Homes I Saw*](https://homesisaw.tumblr.com/) is a piece that I created in response to Josh Begley's [*Prison Map*](prisonmap.com).
-As noted in a [previous post](https://davefreem.github.io/2018-09-18-Josh-Begley's-Prison-Map/),I took issue with the ways that
+As noted in a [previous post](https://davefreem.github.io/2018-09-18-Josh-Begley's-Prison-Map/), I took issue with the ways that
 Begley presented satellite images as "actual" representations of prison landscapes, as well as how the images served many of the same purposes that other forms of data would have.